- CBD: A cannabinoid without psychoactive effects

 - For 24 hours for a regular consumer;

-- Up to 8 days for those who use illicit THC or legal full-spectrum CBD several times a day.
+- Up to 8 days for those who use illicit THC or full-spectrum cannabidiol multiple times per day.

-Blood tests are generally used to detect the presence of THC (and other illicit substances) in the blood, most often to confirm the results of a positive saliva test during a roadside check.
-Blood tests are able to detect the presence of THC for a period ranging from a few hours to several days after consumption depending on the frequency of use and the metabolism of the individual.
+Blood tests are generally used to detect the presence of THC (and other illicit substances) in the blood, most often to confirm the results of a positive saliva test during a traffic stop.
+Blood tests are able to detect the presence of THC for a period of hours to several days after consumption depending on the frequency of use and the metabolism of the individual.

-For an occasional user of full-spectrum CBD (less than 0.3% THC), the risk of being positive in a blood test is almost nil a few hours after the last consumption.
-However, for a very regular user of full-spectrum CBD, THC may remain detectable in the blood for several days after the last consumption.
-Caution is therefore advised.
+For an occasional consumer of natural, full-spectrum cannabidiol (with less than 0.3% THC), the risk of testing positive in a blood test is almost zero a few hours after the last consumption.
+However, for a very regular consumer of full-spectrum CBD, THC may remain detectable in the blood for several days after the last consumption.
+Caution is therefore required.

-In France, urine drug tests are mainly used in the context of judicial controls, work-related medical examinations, doping controls in sport or for medical reasons.
-We therefore leave the framework of traffic control here.
+In France, urine drug screening tests are mainly used in the context of judicial controls, work-related medical examinations, anti-doping controls in sport or for medical reasons.
+We therefore go beyond the scope of roadside inspections here.

 Unlike blood tests, urine tests do not detect THC itself, but rather its metabolites, which are the breakdown products of the molecule.
 These metabolites can remain in the urine for longer periods than THC remains in the blood.